Bridgetanntighe/Filter-SQL-II/README.md

 The team needs to make one more update.
 This update was already made to employee computers in the Information Technology department.
 The team needs information about employees who are not in that department.<br>
 <img src="https://i.imgur.com/tcTyMUE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<h2>Conclusion </h2>
-This demonstates practical experience using basic Linux Bash shell commands to

-- examine file and directory permissions, <br>
-- change permissions on files, and<br>
-- change permissions on directories.